bostrum/poc-lora-thermometer/README.md

 2. Edit chirpstack.toml in configuration/chirpstack:
    a.
 Change password for integration.mqtt
    b.
 Change dns under postgresql to your username and password
    c.
 Change secret for API if needed in your setup
+   d.
+Edit chirpstack-gateway-bridge.toml and set password generated in mosquitto passwd